-If you want to write headlines that attract attention and curiosity, you have to know very well the wishes and concerns of your target audience.
+If you want to write headlines that attract attention and curiosity, you need to know the wishes and concerns of your target audience.

 I always insist a lot on this point, but I want you to understand that if you don’t know the person who is going to read you, you won’t be able to convince them that your product or service has been designed to make their lives easier.

-The copywriter, after doing some research, will have come to the conclusion that the majority of people who start a new business is either because they don’t like what they do or don’t have a job at all.
+The copywriter of this example, after doing some research, has come to the conclusion that the majority of people who start a new business is either because they don’t like what they do or don’t have a job at all.

 Because in the end human beings need to find meaning in what they do, or at least, it’s what most of us are looking for.

 And the art of copywriting has a lot of psychology.21 of the best #Copywriting examples to inspire you. #Marketing #SmallBiz Click To Tweet